 As Associate Director, Angélica works directly with the Assistant Dean in developing policies and procedures for students and employers, and works towards technological enhancements to connect students and employers with the CSO.
 In addition, she counsels students interested in corporate or nonpracticing/alternative careers.
-She also oversees the online UT Law Mentor Directory and supervises the student-based Action Committee for Career Services.
+She also oversees the online UT Law Mentor Directory.
 Prior to joining the CSO in 2008, Angélica spent seven years at the Texas Department of Insurance (TDI) as the Counsel and Assistant Director to the Fraud Unit.
 She has a wide range of legal experience, also having served as In-House Counsel to the Center for Health Care Services in San Antonio, Staff Attorney for TDI’s Enforcement Division, Contracts & Credentialing Director for Austin-Travis County MHMR Center and as a solo practitioner who focused on family and criminal law matters.
 She received her J.D. from The University of Texas School of Law in 1995 and her B.A. in History from Texas A&M University in 1991.
 Angélica also serves as liaison to UT Law's Nonpracticing Alumni Advisory Council.

 Natalie Aitken, Career Counselor

 512-232-6056 | email@example.com

 Counseling Specialties: Domestic & Foreign LL.M.s, Small and Midsize Law Firms, and IP Law